redhat-cop/ocp-disconnected-docs/INSTALL.md

 ```

-To get the url to the console
+1. To get the url to the console:

 ```